What is the Montessori philosophy?

-Montessori schools in Pickering and Ajax employ a unique approach, one which tends to differ from that of mainstream schools.
-While most Montessori schools follow this approach, how it’s applied can vary between schools and levels of education (for instance, preschools and high schools).
+Montessori schools in Pickering and Ajax employ a unique approach, which tends to differ from that of mainstream schools.
+While most follow core Montessori principles, how these are applied can vary between schools and levels of education (for instance, preschools versus high schools).

 - Do the school’s values match your own?

-- Does the school have a supportive learning environment (for instance, does it support children with special needs)?
+- Does the school support children with special needs if required?

 - How does the school assess student progress?

-- What is the average class size and student-to-teacher ratio of the school?
+- What is the average class size and student-to-teacher ratio?

-For a list of questions to ask private schools, read our comprehensive guide to private school questions.
+For a full guide, see our list of questions to ask private schools.

 Frequently Asked Questions